sourabhv/sourabhv.github.io/_drafts/replace-awk-sed-with-pyed-piper.md

 description: Pyed Piper (pyp) is a great command line text manipulation utility build over python
 ---

-We all use `awk` for complex text-manipulation on our computers.
+We all use `awk` for complex text-manipulation.
 But lets admit it, awk is not the most readable command out there.
-I, infact, find it a bit ugly.
+I, infact, find it a little bit ugly.
 I mean, just look at it ...

 <pre class="terminal">
 <span class="d">$</span> awk -F '|' "$1 ~ /http:\/\// {print $2}" foo